w-mcilhagga/generators.js/README.md

 # itertools.js
-python's itertools in javascript.
+Implementing some of python's itertools in javascript.

 Iterators and generators have been a part of python for a long while, but are more recent in javascript.
 As such, there are more iterator/generator examples in python.
-One such is [itertools](https://docs.python.org/3/library/itertools.html), which is a collectuion of generators (actually) that help with certain iteration tasks.
+One such is [itertools](https://docs.python.org/3/library/itertools.html), which is a collection of generators (actually) that help with certain iteration tasks.

 This repo is an implementation of some of these generators in javascript.
 Note that there is also an implementation of itertools for node, also called [itertools](https://www.npmjs.com/package/itertools).